 Accepted papers submitted from January 1, 2023 are required to pay an open access fee to publish under a CC BY.
 The fee for publishing your article open access CC BY-NC 4.0 is US$/€1250.
 To publish under a CC BY 4.0 license, as mandated by certain funding agencies, the fee is US$/€2000.
 Waivers are available for corresponding authors from eligible countries as identified by Research4Life project.
 A fee waiver may also be available if your institution has an institutional agreement with IOS Press.
 A waiver request for the open access fee should be submitted at the initial submission of a paper.

 JPRM accepts the following article types for submission.
 For submissions that do not fall under one of the following categories, please contact the editorial office.
 Please check that your submission adheres to the word, figure, and table limits.

-- Literature Review: JPRM accepts thorough, systematic literature reviews that are relevant to pediatric rehabilitation medicine and in line with the journal’s aims & scope.
+- Review Articles: JPRM accepts systematic reviews and scoping reviews that are relevant to pediatric rehabilitation medicine and in line with the journal’s aims & scope.
+If you are interested in submitting a review of another type (e.g., bibliometric, prognostic), please contact the editorial office prior to submission.
 Advised limits: 7,000 words; 7 Tables; 7 Figures.

 - Brief Report: A Brief Report is typically a short synopsis of an original study or evaluation/novel report of a clinical case or case series.
 This article type is intended not as a means of presenting preliminary data, but rather to present unexpected observations that may encourage further research.
 A structured abstract is required.
 Advised limits: 1000-1500 words; 3 tables and/or figures.